-Funny wedding readings are the new trend if you’re getting married in 2019, but it can be hard to find a wedding reading with jokes that makes all of your guests laugh.
-Here’s some examples of funny wedding readings for 2019 and all the inspiration you need…
+Funny wedding readings are the new trend if you’re getting married in 2020, but it can be hard to find a wedding reading with jokes that make all of your guests laugh.
+Here’s some examples of funny wedding readings and all the inspiration you need…

 Funny Wedding Readings for Your Big Day

 If you’re having a civil ceremony or you’re not one for a religious wedding reading, why not use these funny wedding readings as a guide?
 These funny wedding readings and poems will fill your big day with laughter and reflect your personality as a couple…

 Yes I’ll Marry you my Dear by Pam Ayres

 And here’s the reason why;

 So I can push you out of bed